Chavjoh/LinuxAuthenticationTester/README.md

 Tested on Ubuntu 12.04 LTS with Python 2.7.3 and Python Pam 0.4.2-12.2ubuntu4

-**Warning** : This version of Python Pam have a security issue : supplying a password containing a NULL-byte to the module trigger a double-free condition.
+**Warning** : Python Pam 0.4.2 have a security issue : supplying a password containing a NULL-byte to the module trigger a double-free condition.
 It may allow remote code execution.
-Please use a newer version.
+Be careful to use a version that patch this issue.

 ## Tester with PAM module